Foundations of Rational Quantum Field Theory, I: #1

 Now, the associativity of the conformal braiding algebra, eq.
 (16), implies the YBE,

 where $R_{i,j}$ acts on the $i,j$ Hilbert spaces in the triplet $V\times V \times V$, and is an identity in $k$.
+We changed the definition of $R$ into operator notation: the matrix element of $R_{12}$ between $s_1$ and $s_2$ to $r_1$ and $r_2$ is $R_{s_1s_2r_1r_2}$.
 The Young Baxter equation, eq.
 (19) is equivalent to the hexagon identity, eq.
 (14).
 It follows, that the $R$ matrix forms a representation of the braid group, eq.
 (8), where we identify $R_{i,i+1}$ with the operation $\sigma_{i}$ of braiding the $i$ and $i+1$ strands.

 Let us return now to the IRF lattice models.
 At the limit of $u\rarrow i\infty$ the face transfer matrices $X_i(u)$ form a representation of the braid group.
 Similarly, the $R$ matrix form a representation of the same braid group.
 It is only natural to identify the two representations.
 More precisely, consider the most general IRF Boltzmann weight,